6. Kesten Processes and Firm Dynamics#

 return s

-Running the above function again so we can see the speed with and without compile time.
+We run the function again so we can see the speed without compile time.

 Let’s produce the rank-size plot and check the distribution: